qlaffont/LiveChatCaCaBox/README.md

 -e DEFAULT_DURATION='5' \ # <-- Default duration if content is not video or audio -e HIDE_COMMANDS_DISABLED='false' \ # <-- If you want to disable hided commands, you can change the value from 'false' to 'true'
 -e API_URL='API-URL-TO-REPLACE' \ # <--Replace with the endpoint where user will connect (Ex: https://livechat.domainname.com)
--e YTDL_COOKIE_PATH='YTDL-COOKIE-PATH-TO-REPLACE' # <-- Replace with the path of the cookies.json file (see https://github.com/distubejs/ytdl-core#cookies-support)
 -e I18N='en'
 ```